geshan/geshan.github.com/posts/2023-07-03-junior-software-engineer-resume.md

 [My Startup Gig](https://au.mystartupgig.com/jobs) is another job board suitable for junior or entry-level individuals, as startups often provide rapid learning opportunities and may be more willing to hire those with less experience.

 Consider connecting with local startup communities and hubs, like [Fishburners](https://fishburners.org/) and Microsoft Reactor, for networking and job search resources.
-For women seeking a more female-friendly work environment, the [Work180](​​https://work180.com/en-au/for-women/job-search) job board is worth checking out.
+For women seeking a more female-friendly work environment, the [Work 180](https://work180.com/en-au/for-women/job-search) job board is worth checking out.

 By utilizing these resources and actively participating in the tech community, you can increase your chances of finding the right job opportunities and making valuable connections in the industry.